Two-particle self-consistent approach for broken symmetry phases: The method

-Since Eqs.(\ref{eq:gap_eq},\ref{eq:sum_rule_st}) are a set of closed equations, Eqs.(\ref{eq:sum_rul_long_1},\ref{eq:sum_rul_long_2}) can be solved separately once the values of $m$ and $\left<\hat{n}_\uparrow \hat{n}_\downarrow\right>$ have been self-consitently obtained from the spin-transverse channel. \\ {\sl \bfseries Improved one-loop self-energy--} In TPSC it is possible to obtain an improved self-energy that, differently from the one appearing in Eq.(\ref{eq:seAF}), depends on both momenta and frequency.
+In TPSC it is possible to obtain an improved self-energy that, differently from the one appearing in Eq.(\ref{eq:seAF_A}), depends on both momenta and frequency.
 This can be achieved by computing the TPSC vertices and susceptbilities and using them as input for the equation of motion \cite{Vilk1997,PhysRevB.61.7887}.
-Extending this procedure to the broken symmetry phase we obtain the following expression for the improved self-energy \cite{suppl}:
+Extending this procedure to the broken symmetry phase we obtain the following expression for the improved self-energy: